You are here

 Find out how the weather is predicted on this fun page designed for children from the National Oceanographic and Atmospheric Administration.
 Make rain, snow, a tornado, a hurricane, or a rainbow!: https://scijinks.gov

-Each week, the Pacific Science Center will be sharing new science content on their Curiosity at Home webpage.
-Find exciting DIY activities and experiments kids can do, social live-streams with experts, videos, and so much more.
-There's even a live shot of the museum's Naked Mole Rats!: https://www.pacificsciencecenter.org/events-programs/curiosity-at-home
+The Pacific Science Center is sharing new science content on their Curiosity at Home webpage.
+Find exciting DIY activities and experiments kids can do, social live-streams with experts, videos, and so much more: https://www.pacificsciencecenter.org/events-programs/curiosity-at-home

 This YouTube playlist offers a lot of interesting information and at-home activities from the Lawrence Hall of Science.
 The institution's staff is producing these videos at their homes so you can enjoy them in yours: https://www.youtube.com/playlist?list=PLWOxsPa_LKOi_WHMe9u9unkWIeI34PRUl